 - Mrs. Yamilah from the Tintin book The Seven Crystal Balls scream and faints after announcing that a spectator's husband just fell ill from a curse.

 - Pretty much everyone associated with the X-Men who has mental powers has an episode like this at least twice.

 - Subverted in From Hell, where Queen Victoria's royal psychic Robert Lees claims he was a Phony Psychic all along and he faked the seizures as part of his performance.

 "I'd even pee in my trousers sometimes, for emphasis.
 Only during childhood, naturally.
-I'd long since purged my repertroire of that device by the time I was ninteen and first introduced to Her Majesty."
+I'd long since purged my repertoire of that device by the time I was nineteen and first introduced to Her Majesty."